-Perhaps one of the biggest draws to Australia for gappers is the opportunity to live and work legally in the country on a working holiday visa.
+Perhaps one of Australia's biggest draws for gappers is the opportunity to live and work legally in the country on a working holiday visa.
 Available to youth ages 18 - 31 (you must not have turned 31 by the time you apply for the visa), the Australian working holiday visa will allow foreign nationals from several countries (yes, even Americans!) to work for up to six months at a job (or two -- you have a full year).

 Alright, so you're committed to taking a gap year down under, what should you know about planning your trip?

-Cost of Living in Australia
+Cost of Living During a Gap Year in Australia

 Health and Safety in Australia

 Exposure to the sun at Australian latitudes frequently results in sunburn.
 Getting sunburned can make you feel feverish and unwell, taking a few days or even weeks to heal.
 You can burn in as little as 15 minutes during the Australian summer.
 You should wear sunscreen (SPF 30+), clothing, and a hat to shade the sun.